School discipline: Mitigation and reform

 Similarly to Arkansas, schools in Virginia are attempting to improve training for teachers and administrators.
 In California, multiple school districts have completely eliminated suspensions for Kindergarten through twelfth grade in public schools.
-The New York State Education Department and the Board of Regents has included out-of-school suspensions in the Every Student Succeeds Act, attempting to hold schools accountable for the suspension rates of different groups of students, including Black students' higher suspension rates compared to that of other racial and ethnic groups.
+The New York State Education Department and the Board of Regents has included out-of-school suspensions in the Every Student Succeeds Act, attempting to hold schools accountable for the suspension rates of different groups of students, this includes Black students' higher suspension rates compared to that of other racial and ethnic groups.

 Across school districts

 Demographics

 Within the United States of America, urban educational institutions service the largest portion of Black students in primary and secondary education.
 On a larger scale, urban educational institutions with a predominantly Black student body yield higher rates of punitive disciplinary actions in comparison to institutions with a predominantly white student body.
 Black students attending urban educational institutions are more likely to receive suspension and to be arrested than white students.
-On a smaller scale, rural school districts with a larger portion of Black students also yield higher rates punitive disciplinary actions than predominantly white school districts.
+On a smaller scale, rural school districts with a larger portion of Black students also yield higher rates of punitive disciplinary actions than predominantly white school districts.

 County-level

 Individual school districts within a state have jurisdiction to implement and enforce education-related policies within their educational institutions.
 Dependent on a school district's approach to resolving behavioral conflicts, the disparities between rates and intensity of discipline between white and Black students can intensify or lessen.
-The subjectivity of approach to behavioral policies allows for external factors such as socioeconomic and racial demographic to factor into an institution's utilization of disciplinary actions.
+The subjectivity of approach to behavioral policies allows for external factors such as socioeconomic and racial demographic factors to feature into an institution's utilization of disciplinary actions.